mxTuhin/Bucket-Crusher-Unity/README.md

 Played the game for about half an hour.
 I think they have used voxel system for the cubes and Inverse Kinematics for the Crusher Body.
 I would like to focus on these issues first.
 - Generate Voxel System
 - Inverse Kinematics for Crusher
+- Created the crane base and Map base